hemmerling/unity-virtualweekend/README.md

 A simple demonstration project for Android Smartphone with CardBoard, made with Unity5

 You need
--Host development system, e.g. a computer running Win7, Win8.1.
+- Host development system, e.g. a computer running Win7, Win8.1.
--Android smartphone, with gyro.
+- Android smartphone, with gyro.
--Google "Google Cardboard" (
+- Google "Google Cardboard" (

 Instructions for system setup:
--Install Unity
+- Install Unity
--InstallStandard Assets
+- InstallStandard Assets
--Import Standard Assets
+- Import Standard Assets
--Import the Asset "Dive SDK" ( http://www.durovis.com/sdk.html )
+- Import the Asset "Dive SDK" ( http://www.durovis.com/sdk.html )
--Create an empty Unity project
+- Create an empty Unity project
--Transfer the files of this GitHub's project directory "Assets" to the "Assets" directory of your Unity project.
+- Transfer the files of this GitHub's project directory "Assets" to the "Assets" directory of your Unity project.
--Open a Unity Scene, i.e. one of the “Assets/*.unity” files.
+- Open a Unity Scene, i.e. one of the “Assets/*.unity” files.

 Please read
 http://www.hemmerling.com/doku.php/en/gameapp.html